All Products

 triton-2.x

-tensorflow, pytorch, onnx, and tensorrt
+tensorflow, pytorch, onnx, tensorrt

-Step 2: Configure an ASM environment
+Step 2: Configure the ASM environment

-2. Create an Istio gateway for the ingress gateway.
+2. Create an ingress gateway rule.

 apiVersion: networking.istio.io/v1beta1